jbisbee1/DS1000_S2024/README.md

 The final grade is calculated as a weighted average of these components with the following weights:

-- **Problem sets:** 9 in total, each worth 5% of your final grade.
-You can drop the lowest-scoring problem set, resulting in a total value of 40% of your final grade.
+- **Problem sets:** 11 in total, only 8 of which are worth 5% of your final grade.
+I will automatically drop the three lowest-scoring problem sets from your final grade.
 - **Exams:** Midterm and final, both of which are in-class.
 These are each worth 20% of your final grade, comprising 40% of your final grade.
 - **Quizzes:** There are 20 quizzes over the course of the semester which can only be taken if you attend class.
 Each consist of five questions plus an honor statement.
 50% of the quiz grade comes from accurately answering all five questions, and 50% comes from signing the honor statement.
 Each quiz is worth 1% of your final grade, and combined comprise the final 20%.

-Both problem sets and exams will have opportunities to earn extra credit, theoretically meaning you could score above 100%.
-All grades are curved without taking the extra credit results into consideration.
-We follow the standard Vanderbilt grading system, reproduced below:
+Letter grades are determined as per the standard Vanderbilt grading system, reproduced below:

 - A: 94+
 - A-: 90-93